What is Cantata AutoTest?

 Legacy code that relies on system testing is very expensive and inefficient to modify, but writing a comprehensive set of unit tests from scratch is simply not commercially viable.
 Cantata AutoTest automatically generates a suite of unit tests for all selected code.
 These tests can act as a baseline safety net against future regression errors as code changes.
-This reduces reliance on expensive and time consuming system tests as well as being more thorough and pin-pointing errors precisely.
+This reduces reliance on expensive and time-consuming system tests while being more thorough and pinpointing errors precisely.

 Cantata AutoTest generates a set of Cantata Makefiles, which can be easily integrated into any open-source or commercial CI tools to enable fully automated testing during development at every integration.

-Even where other unit testing tools are already in use, there can be real advantages in upgrading to the modern powerful test facilities available in Cantata.
+Even where other unit testing tools are already in use, there can be real advantages in upgrading to the modern, powerful test facilities available in Cantata.
 This is especially true where legacy tools are not well supported or is not qualified for safety standards and tool certification needs.

-Cantata AutoTest provides two highly automated routes for upgrading unit test tools to generate test cases automatically:
+Cantata automatic test generation provides two highly automated routes for upgrading unit test tools to generate test cases automatically:

-For a code base with an accepted level of quality, existing tests can simply be replaced by an AutoTest generated set of Cantata unit tests.
+For a codebase with an acceptable level of quality, existing tests can simply be replaced by an AutoTest-generated set of Cantata unit tests.

-For legacy unit tests written in C or C++ (e.g. xUnit tools), existing tests can be incorporated into Cantata test scripts, retaining investment in legacy test cases and then enhanced with additional Cantata capabilities including AutoTest.
+For legacy unit tests written in C or C++ (e.g., xUnit tools), existing tests can be incorporated into Cantata test scripts, retaining investment in legacy test cases and then enhanced with additional Cantata capabilities including automatic test case generation.

 Automatic test generation can be invoked using the Test Script Wizard, or it can generate additional test cases in an existing test script in the Test Script Manager view.
 For larger codebases, it may be more convenient to run AutoTest from the command line.